Home / Advanced Search

 CMES-Computer Modeling in Engineering & Sciences, Vol.92, No.5, pp. 507-538, 2013, DOI:10.3970/cmes.2013.092.507

 Abstract Based on the material point method (MPM), an alternating finite difference material point (AFDMP) method is proposed for modeling the 3D high explosive (HE) explosion and its interaction with structures nearby.
 The initiatory detonation and eventual fluid structure interaction (FSI) are simulated by the standard MPM.
 On the other hand, the finite difference method (FDM) is employed to simulate the dispersion of the detonation products into the surrounding air where the particles degenerate to marker points which track the moving interface between detonation products and air.
-The conversion between MPM and FDM is implemented by the projection between the particles… More >
+The conversion between MPM and FDM is implemented by More >

 • Open Access